Russian cultural property law: Yeltsin's Position, July 1996

-It was not long after, in early July 1996, the law was passed almost unanimously, making other European counties very hostile about the law.
+It was not long after, in early July 1996, the law was passed almost unanimously, making other European countries very hostile about the law.
 The passage started a slew of diplomatic protests, and as a result the Russian Upper House, the Council of the Federation, rejected the law strongly because of the outcry from the Yeltsin administration.
 Boris Yeltsin, president of the Russian Federation at the time, and his administration stood strong behind this argument for rejecting the law on the basis that it would conflict with numerous international agreements.

 Duma Passes Law, March 1997

 Nevertheless, the law continued to gain support from other nationalist-oriented parties, and the push for the passage of the law continued.
 The chair of the Duma Committee on Culture, Nikolai Gubenko, continued to stress that the law was a must, on the basis that all the cultural property that was transported to what was the Soviet Union was all done so legally according to allied agreements, and that the law is way of providing justice to the loved ones, nearly 30 million, that are no longer with us due to the horrific outcomes of the war.
-With more gained support, and a slightly revised law, the Duma again almost unanimously passed the law on February 5, 1997, and was further passed by the upper house, the Council of Federation on March 5, 1997.
+With more gained support, and a slightly revised law, the Duma again almost unanimously passed the law on 5 February, 1997, and was further passed by the upper house, the Council of Federation on 5 March, 1997.

 Yeltsin Vetoes the Law, March 1997

-Sticking to what he believed, and despite the ongoing support for the law, President Yeltsin vetoed the law on March 18, 1997.
+Sticking to what he believed, and despite the ongoing support for the law, President Yeltsin vetoed the law on 18 March, 1997.
 Making his position clear in his official message to the Duma, Yeltsin stood firm that the law was in contradiction of the Constitution.
 Further Yeltsin pointed out that the law went against Russian bilateral agreements with other European countries.